Things To Do

 Soccer

-Soccer is the most popular sport in Cuicatlan, with many local teams and community support for matches.
+Soccer is a beloved sport in Cuicatlan, with many local teams and enthusiastic fans.
+Matches are often held in community fields and create a lively atmosphere.

 Traffic